hannesdatta/course-dprep/content/docs/course/modules/week4/_index.md

 # Week 4: Pipeline Building and Automation

+## Kick-starting your week
+- We'll post a clip to get you started for the week.

 ## Self-study and activities
 - [Pipeline Building and Automation (Tutorial & Data Challenge 3)](docs/tutorials/pipeline-building-automation)